-- Pick a country around the world and compare its human rights record with Ireland in a one page summary report.
-Each student should pick a different country and share their one pager with the rest of the class to maximise learning about a variety of countries. - Pick a human rights treaty, make a poster explaining the treaty and present it to the class. - Debate: split the class into two teams, for and against the motion 'We don't need CEDAW because we already have the UDHR.' - Choose two countries that have ratified CEDAW.
-Compare and contrast their successes and failures on implementing the Convention.
+- class to maximise learning about a variety of countries. - present it to the class. - don't need CEDAW because we already have the UDHR.' - their successes and failures on implementing the Convention.

-- Allow enough time during the 'True or False' activity for all students to have thought about their answer and put their hand up. - Ensure for the article activity that the pairs are mixed ability and both students put in the same amount of work.
+- have thought about their answer and put their hand up. - students put in the same amount of work.

-- The students can be assessed on their knowledge during the 'True or False' activity. - The students can be assessed on their article posters and presentations and on their ability to work together. - The class can self-assess themselves during reflection time when they look back on what they knew before the beginning of class.
+- False' activity. - The students can be assessed on their article posters and presentations and on their ability to work together. - look back on what they knew before the beginning of class.